datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Error response overrides

 * `error_response_overrides` permits changing the status code and body text for 4XX and 5XX response codes.
+The default is not to override any error responses.

 By default, $productName$ will pass through error responses without modification, and errors generated locally will use Envoy's default response body, if any.